UN expresses 'horror' over reports of Libya mass graves | DW | 11.06.2020

 Mass graves were reportedly discovered in the Libyan town of Tarhuna.
-Government troops recently seized control of the area after the withdrawal of forces loyal to rebel warlord Khalifa Hifter.
+Government troops recently seized control of the area after the withdrawal of forces loyal to rebel warlord Khalifa Haftar.

 The United Nations mission in Libya (UNSMIL) on Thursday voiced "horror" over recent reports of eight mass graves discovered in and around the town of Tarhuna.